varunbhayana/gin-ratelimiter/Readme.md

 -----

 You are given an external API endpoint which allows to check that given user-id does have the limit for the request on the given application or not.
+Appliaction is also deployed on ec2 with redis-elastic cache.

 Example HTTP calls